Narotam-Mishra/react-native-learning/ReadMe.txt

 2). `package-lock.json` :- this file ensures the consistent installation of project dependencies.

-3). `babel.config.js` :- this file serves as the babel configuration file, it applies the babel preset Expo preset etending the default react native preset.
-This configuration adds support for decorators pre-shaking web packages and loading font icons with optional native depedencies provided they're installed. if needed, we can modify this file to include additional Babel plugins or presets.
+3). `babel.config.js` :- this file serves as the babel configuration file, it applies the babel preset Expo preset extending the default react native preset.
+This configuration adds support for decorators, pre-shaking web packages and loading font icons with optional native depedencies provided they're installed. if needed, we can modify this file to include additional Babel plugins or presets.

-4). `app.json` :- this an important file as it contains configuration options for the project, these options alter project's behavior during development building submitting and updating the app.
+4). `app.json` :- this an important file as it contains configuration options for the project, these options alter project's behavior during development, building, submitting, and updating the app.
 Through out this learning we will learn about differnt entries in this file.

 5). `App.js` - this file serves as the default screen of our project.
 It acts as the root file that loads when we start the development server with command `npm start` (similar to that of App.jsx in react project)